SnehanChakravarthi/SnehanChakravarthi/README.md

 - 👋 Hi, I’m @Snehan Chakra Varthi.
-Industrial Designer | Full Stack Developer
+Industrial Designer | Software Developer
 - 📫 How to reach me: snehanchakravarthi@gmail.com
 <!---
 SnehanChakravarthi/SnehanChakravarthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.